WICG/display-locking/explainer.md

 `getDisplayLock()` which returns a DisplayLockContext representing the display lock.
 The rest of the display locking functionality happens by interacting with this object.
-The DisplayLockContext is bound to the element from which it was retrieved, meaning that operations on the object will affect the source element.
+The DisplayLockContext is bound to the element from which it was retrieved, meaning that operations on the object will affect that element.

 ##### DisplayLockContext.acquire(options)